How to Write Quiz Titles that Actually Get Clicked

 - In fact, a good title can increase traffic by as much as 500%.

-In today’s digitally-driven environment, your title is what separates you from your audience.
+In today’s digitally-driven environment, great quiz titles are what separate you from your audience.
 If it’s a good one, it’s that essential bridge you need to your audience.
 It’s what lures in readers, causes them to take a second glance at your content, and compels them enough to click.

 Once your targeted user makes the all-important click, you’re that much closer to having them do what you want, whether it’s reading more about your product or entering their information for your email list.

-But getting them to click is the hard part, and it ultimately comes down to the headline.
+But getting them to click is the hard part, and it ultimately comes down to creating catchy quiz titles.

 Amateur marketers (and even experts) often spend a massive amount of time to create the perfect piece of content, only to realize they’ve run out of steam once it comes time to decide the title.
 They’ll proceed to casually inserting something in, viewing the headline as more of a placeholder than as a pivotal part of their marketing strategy.

-If there’s one place you should focus the majority of your attention, it’s on the title.
+If there’s one place you should focus the majority of your attention, it’s on your quiz title ideas.
 There’s a 50/50 rule in marketing that’s become popular among expert content creators.
 The rule recommends that content producers spend 50% of their time crafting the title, and 50% on the body of the content.
 It’s a fascinating and somewhat foreign concept to many, even veterans in content creation.

 If you can’t get the click, however, it doesn’t matter how amazing the rest of your content is.